ducktors/Valkeyrie/README.md

 ## Features

-- **Simple and intuitive API** - Easy to learn and use, inspired by Deno.kv
-- **Type-safe** - Full TypeScript support with schema-based type inference
-- **Factory functions** - Create and populate databases from arrays, iterables, and async sources
-- **Schema validation** - Runtime validation with Zod, Valibot, ArkType, and other Standard Schema libraries
+- **Type-safe with schema validation** - Runtime validation with Zod, Valibot, ArkType, and other Standard Schema libraries
-- **Rich data type support** - Store objects, arrays, dates, binary data, and more
-- **Hierarchical keys** - Organize data with multi-part keys for efficient querying
+- **Automatic type inference** - Full TypeScript support with schema-based type inference across all operations
 - **Atomic operations** - Perform multiple operations in a single transaction with optimistic locking
 - **Real-time updates** - Watch keys for changes with the `watch()` API
+- **Pluggable storage drivers** - Currently SQLite-based, with support for more drivers coming soon
+- **Rich data type support** - Store objects, arrays, dates, binary data, Maps, Sets, and more
+- **Hierarchical keys** - Organize data with multi-part keys for efficient querying
 - **Efficient querying** - List data with prefix and range queries
 - **Data expiration** - Set time-to-live for values with automatic cleanup
-- **High performance** - Built on SQLite with optimized operations and multiple serializer options
 - **Multi-instance safe** - Proper concurrency control for multiple process access
+- **Simple and intuitive API** - Inspired by Deno.kv for a familiar, easy-to-learn interface

 ## Installation